 What is premenstrual syndrome or PMS?

-It affects 20 to 50% of the menstruating population and is the result of a hormonal imbalance.
+It is thought to affect 20 to 50% of the menstruating population and is believed to be the result of a hormonal imbalance.

-How do you know if you have PMS?
+How do you know if you suffer from PMS?

-The symptoms of premenstrual syndrome generally appear 3 to 10 days before the first day of menstruation, and it's important to know how to relieve PMS.
-Here is a small (unfortunately not exhaustive) list of what people suffering from PMS may feel at that time:
+Premenstrual syndrome symptoms generally arrive 3 to 10 days before the first day of your period, and it is important to know how to relieve PMS.
+Here is a short list (unfortunately not exhaustive) of what people suffering from PMS may feel at that time:

 - Painful breasts